 Other things to consider: this fabric widens when blocked, so cast on, bind off, and beginning and ending edges need to accommodate that.
 This particular design creates a fairly balanced fabric.
-In many drop stitch fabrics, it is recommended that edges contain stitches dropped in the pattern in order to maintain vertical length at the edges.
+In many drop-stitch fabrics, it is recommended that edges contain stitches dropped in the pattern in order to maintain vertical length at the edges.
 To achieve that, the first and last needles on both sides should be on the main bed.
-That said, having an all knit border (stitches knitting only on ribber, no dropped stitches) may work well in your pattern, or pull edges in too tightly when compared to the all-over motif released repeats.
-Testing on your swatch can be achieved easily by simply taking some needles on the main bed out of work on one side, thus creating the “all knit border”.
-The latter can happen by accident if not all needles are returned to B position properly after dropping stitches.
+That said, having an all-knit border (stitches knitting only on ribber, no dropped stitches) may work well in your pattern, or pull edges in too tightly when compared to the all-over motif released repeats.
+Testing on your swatch can be achieved easily by simply taking some needles on the main bed out of work on one side, thus creating the “all-knit border”.
+The latter can happen by accident if not all needles are returned to the B position properly after dropping stitches.